codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/create_news_items.rst

 of a primary key.
 In this case, there is no ``id`` field passed to it, so it will insert a new row into it's table, **news**.

-However, by default the insert and update methods in the model will not actually save any data because it doesn't know what fields are safe to be updated.
-Edit the model to provide it a list of updatable fields in the ``$allowedFields`` property.
+However, by default the insert and update methods in the Model will not actually save any data because it doesn't know what fields are safe to be updated.
+Edit the **NewsModel** to provide it a list of updatable fields in the ``$allowedFields`` property.

 ::